bradenmcritchfield/bradenmcritchfield.github.io/_posts/2023-12-12-Board-Game-Bonanza-Data-Collection.md

 # Data Source
 One great source of board game data is [BoardGameGeek](https://boardgamegeek.com/).
 This website is an online database and community for those who love board games.
 Not only does it have information about hundreds and thousands of board and card games, but it also allows users to rate and sell board games on the website.
 Because of this, we can find data about each board game's requirements, it's popularity, and it's value.

-BoardGameGeek offers an api that allows the user to access data on a game by game basis.
-Before accessing the api, it's best to check the [Terms of Service](https://boardgamegeek.com/wiki/page/XML_API_Terms_of_Use#).
+BoardGameGeek offers an API that allows the user to access data on a game by game basis.
+Before accessing the API, it's best to check the [Terms of Service](https://boardgamegeek.com/wiki/page/XML_API_Terms_of_Use#).
 The good news is that we are able to use this data for non-commercial use.
-We just need to credit Board Games Geek by including its logo in public facing uses of the api.
+We just need to credit Board Games Geek by including its logo in public facing uses of the API.

 So all credit for this data is given to BoardGameGeek.
 Here is their logo:

 ![BGG logo](/assets/images/BGG.webp)

 ## Accessing the API
-Board Game Geek has [an explanation of their api](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
+Board Game Geek has [an explanation of their API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).

-To access the data for each board game, we need the base url, the endpoint, parameters (an id and set the api to show stats and marketpace data).
+To access the data for each board game, we need the base url, the endpoint, parameters (set the id of the game and whether to show stats and marketplace data).
 ```
 baseurl = "https://boardgamegeek.com/xmlapi2"
 endpoint = "/thing?id="